snowplow/documentation/docs/collecting-data/collecting-from-own-applications/arduino-tracker/index.md

 ## Testing and debugging

-Arduino is a difficult platform to test and debug software on, so it's important to understand what options the Snowplow Arduino Tracker has for debugging.[Back to top](https://github.com/snowplow/snowplow/wiki/Arduino-Tracker#top)
+Arduino is a difficult platform to test and debug software on, so it's important to understand what options the Snowplow Arduino Tracker has for debugging.

 ### Setup debugging